Atlanta awaits decision on charges in black man’s killing

 Police were called to the restaurant over complaints of a car blocking the drive-thru lane.
 An officer found Brooks asleep behind the wheel of the car, and a breath test found he was intoxicated.

-When police to handcuff him, Brooks wrestled with officers, snatched one of their stun guns and pointed it at one of them as he ran through the parking lot.
+Video footage showed that when police went to handcuff him, Brooks wrestled with officers, snatched one of their stun guns and pointed it at one of them as he ran through the parking lot.

-An autopsy found that Brooks was shot twice in the back
+An autopsy found that Brooks was shot twice in the back.

+Elsewhere, Senate Republicans in Washington announced the most ambitious GOP police-reform package in years, including an enhanced use-of-force database, restrictions on chokeholds and new commissions to study law enforcement and race.

+The 106-page bill is not as sweeping as a Democratic proposal set for a House vote next week, but it shows how swiftly the national debate has been transformed since Floyd's death.

 Copyright 2020 Associated Press.
 All rights reserved.